Ammar022/image-extracter-api/README.md

 # Image Extracter API

-An API to extract images from any URL
+An API to extract images from the URL

 ## Required Tools
 - Go 1.21.1+